 You can make the new environment even more enticing with some special treats or playtime with your pup.
 Offering a reward helps teach your dog's brain to create positive associations with something, and you want to create positive associations with the new space.
 Some pros, including the ASPCA and VCA Hospitals also recommend limiting your dog to a single room at first, so he can become comfortable and establish his territory.
 As your pup gets comfortable, slowly allow him to explore more and more, so he doesn't get overwhelmed and gets comfortable in his new digs.

-Secure the backyard
+Secure the backyard for your dog

 A recent study found that the millennial generation is house hunting in large part for their dogs, and one of the number one items on their list is outdoor space, for their treasured pup to run around.
-It makes sense, of course, because it's both convenient and considerate to give our pups a place where they can have free reign to run around, sniff and do their business.
+It makes sense, of course, because it's both convenient and considerate to give our pups a place where they can have free rein to run around, sniff and do their business.
 If you're lucky enough to find a home with a fenced in yard, however, you'll want to check a few things before letting them roam around.

-- If you notice any escape attempts, like jumping, digging or chewing, take immediate measures to stop the behavior.
+- If you notice any escape attempts, like jumping, digging, or chewing, take immediate measures to stop the behavior.
 You don't want escape attempts to become the habit.

 Check the plants around the house

-Moving to a new home and getting used to a new routine take time, even for your dog.
-After a move, you may notice your dog misbehaving, including chewing, acting out and having accidents in the house.
+Moving day to a new home and getting used to a new daily routine take time, even for a well-adjusted dog.
+After a move, your dog's anxiety may spike.
+You may notice your dog misbehaving, including chewing, acting out, or going potty in the house.

-Try not to get upset with them and instead focus on continuing to help them adjust and learn that their new home is a happy, fun place.
-Establishing new routines and getting comfortable may take time and effort, but you and your pup will both reap the benefits of loving a new home that you create and snuggle in together.
+Try not to get upset with them and instead focus on positive reinforcement to help them accept their new surroundings as a safe space.
+Establishing new routines and getting comfortable can take time and effort, but you and your pup will both reap the benefits of loving a new home that you create and snuggle in together.